John Dyson (Australian cricketer): 1978–79

-1979-80
+1979–80

 Dyson scored 55 in a state trial game but was overlooked by NSW in favor of Trevor Chappell.
 This was controversial because it was felt the selectors had bias towards World Series players.
-However Dyson soon forced his way back into the side and had a reasonably successful season scoring 729 runs at 42.
-He was rewarded in selection for the Australian squad to tour England in 1980.
-He played three first class games with a top score of 33 and was overlooked for the Centenary Test.
+However Dyson soon forced his way back into the side and had a reasonably successful season scoring 729 first class runs at 42, and scoring a century for Randwick in the Sydney Club final.

+Dyson was rewarded in selection for the Australian squad to tour England in 1980, picked over Rick McCosker and Julien Weiner.
+"I'm stunned," he said at the time.
+"I just can't believe it."

+On the English tour, Dyson played only three first class games with a top score of 33.
+He was overlooked for the Centenary Test in favour of Bruce Laird and Graeme Wood.